Turku: Names and etymology

+The Finnish name Turku is related to the word torg, which is found in the Scandinavian and modern Russian languages and means "market".
+Although direct borrowing from Old Russian tŭrgŭ (търгъ) is often assumed, it is more likely that the word spread through Varangian trade networks than through the presence of Russian merchants in Finland.
+According to linguist Kaisa Häkkinen, the word likely entered Finnish via Estonian, where turg still retains the meaning "market".
+Over time, the original meaning faded in Finnish, and by the Middle Ages, turku had become synonymous with the town's name.
+Today the word survives primarily in idiomatic expressions.

+For the Swedish name, the most widely accepted interpretation holds that Åbo is a simple combination of å ("river, creek, large stream") and bo ("dwelling, settlement"), referring to a settlement by the Aura River.
+Nevertheless, several alternative interpretations have been proposed.
+One suggests that the name derives from the personal name Abraham, possibly in a shortened form such as Abo.
+Another theory considers Åbo a reinterpretation or translation of the Finnish name Turku.
+A third possibility links the name to monastic naming traditions, particularly the Dominican monastery at Åhus in Skåne, which may have served as a model when the Dominican order established a monastery in the area during the 13th century.
+Linguist Mikko Heikkilä has also proposed that Åbo developed from an earlier, unattested form Aborg, which would have originally referred to the Vanhalinna hillfort in nearby Lieto.

 In Finnish, the genitive of Turku is Turun, meaning "of Turku".
 The Finnish names of organizations and institutes of Turku often begin with this word, as in Turun yliopisto for the University of Turku.

 History

 Turku has a long history as Finland's largest city and occasionally as the administrative center of the country, but for the last two hundred years has been surpassed by Helsinki.
 The city's identity stems from its status as the oldest city in Finland and the country's first capital.
 Originally, the word "Finland" referred only to the area around Turku (hence the title, "Finland Proper" for the region).